-After four glorious years the tune gradually faded, the tide slowly subsided, all the perfect song had been sung and the people started embracing foreign artists again.
-Pinoy alt rock found its way on a familiar tiresome descent.
+After four glorious years the tune gradually faded, the tide slowly subsided, all the song had been sung and the people started embracing foreign artists again.
+OPM rock found its way on a familiar tiresome descent.
 It has fallen to a coma and a few passionate musicians are hopefully reviving it.
-The higher it went the harder it fell and the president even mandated radio stations to air four opm songs an hour.
+The higher it went the harder it fell and the president even mandated radio stations to air four OPM songs an hour.
 Fewer people come to gigs, far from the shoulder to shoulder crowd before.
-The evolution of Pinoy rock is like a big concert, the audience came flooding excitedly for the headline performer, they survived the potential deficient front acts but most left after the show and the loyal fans stayed for the encore.
+The evolution of OPM rock is like a big concert, the audience came flooding excitedly for the headline performer, they survived the potential deficient front acts but most left after the show and the loyal fans stayed for the encore.
 It is somehow bittersweet.
 Maybe people’s preferences change with time, or maybe every fad have to fade in obscurity.

 On a positive note, the songs are still with us, they’re a constant reminder of how divine those days were.
-And here’s my favorite.
-It is sort of a sellout song also the band has disbanded already.